Alex Horne debunks Greg Davies Taskmaster joke: "It's not quite true" | Radio Times

 As Horne told us: "No, I never wanted to host it.
 And I always wanted Greg to host it, because he's so brilliant.

-"And I really enjoy being the sidekick and sort of being able to pull strings, subtly, and without having it having the weight of the show on my shoulders.
+"And I really enjoy being the sidekick and sort of being able to pull strings, subtly, and without having the weight of the show on my shoulders.

 "So no, it's not it's not particularly true [Greg's story].
 But it is funny, so we lean into that."